pypa/setuptools/docs/userguide/quickstart.rst

 be generated with whatever tools that provides a ``build sdist``-alike functionality.
 While this may appear cumbersome, given the added pieces, it in fact tremendously enhances the portability of your package.
-The change is driven under `PEP 517 <https://www.python.org/dev/peps/pep-0517/# build-requirements>``.
+The change is driven under :pep:`517 <517#build-requirements>`.
 To learn more about Python packaging in general, navigate to the `bottom <Resources on python packaging>`_ of this page.